China Glasses Market overview

 Online sales of optical products, especially contact lenses and sunglasses, are becoming increasingly popular in China.
 Online sales reportedly accounted for 10%-15% of total sales in 2016, with online sales channels complementing offline ones and online sales accounted for 9.8% of the overall eyewear market in 2018.

-With the rise of the post-90s consumer market and the rapid development of online business, more eyewear brands establishing on online comprehensive e-commerce platforms such as Tmall.com, Taobao and JD, more consumers are ready to purchase eyewear online.
+With the rise of the post-90s consumer market and the rapid development of online business, more eyewear brands establishing on online comprehensive e-commerce platforms such as Tmall.com, Taobao, and JD, more consumers are ready to purchase eyewear online.
 What’s more, a number of online vertical eyewear e-commerce, such as Sigo and Yichao (亿超) have also emerged.

 The O2O e-commerce model has also become popular in the Chinese eyewear market.
 This model consists of experience in physical stores and online purchases.

-However, sales of eyewear through internet include more sales of sunglasses, contact lenses, as consumers are purchasing sunglasses as fashion accessories, and contact lenses depend less on experience in physical shops.
+However, sales of eyewear through the internet include more sales of sunglasses, contact lenses, as consumers are purchasing sunglasses as fashion accessories, and contact lenses depend less on experience in physical shops.

 How can you market your sunglasses in China?